Cram3r95/UCBerkeley-Internship/README.md

 ## 2021
 --------------------------
 ### January (2 papers)
-14th: Scenario Understanding and Motion Prediction for Autonomous Driving - Review and Comparison (T-ITS 2021) \
+14th: Scenario Understanding and Motion Prediction for Autonomous Driving - Review and Comparison \
 28th: A Survey of Autonomous Driving: Common Practices and Emerging Technologies (T-ITS 2020)

 ### February (2 papers ; 1 post)